o3de/o3de.org/content/docs/userguide/sky/tod-params.md

 ---
-description: ' Use &lighting-tool; settings to create dawn and dusk effects for your &ALYlong; environment. '
+description: ' Use Sun Trajectory Tool settings to create dawn and dusk effects for your Amazon Lumberyard environment. '
 title: Setting Dawn and Dusk Effects
 ---
 # Setting Dawn and Dusk Effects {#sky-tod-params}